openstack/openstack-ansible/doc/source/index.rst

 OpenStack-Ansible provides Ansible playbooks and roles for the deployment and configuration of an OpenStack environment.

-OpenStack-Ansible Pike is currently a release candidate, expected to release with the 16.0.0 tag by 15 September 2017.
+OpenStack-Ansible Pike series was first released with the 16.0.0 tag on 13 September 2017.

 .. toctree::
    :maxdepth: 2